Flank/flank/docs/feature/1692_test_case_based_retries.md

 #### Run

 - Flank will have a new command to run only failed tests.
-As an argument of this command report file should be appended.
+The report file should have this argument appended.

 #### Implementation